 Perhaps the grandest paradox in contemplating the impact of time is to witness the collective psychosis of continually wanting more as consumers, yet operating in a world limited by 24 hours in a day, 7 days a week and 365 days in a year.
 We purchase hundreds of channels from our cable provider only to have enough time to view a handful, yet we feel compelled to have more.
-People go on a week’s vacation to visit four European countries, six cities, multiple side tours and end up needing another vacation just to recover from the overwhelming travel.
+People go on a week’s vacation to visit 4 European countries, 6 cities, multiple side tours and end up needing another vacation just to recover from the overwhelming travel.

 We order our reality based on limitations attached to the clock.
-6 am, the alarm buzzes to start your engines.
+6am, the alarm buzzes to start your engines.
 Ready, set and go-- off to the races once again.
 Teachers teach according to the bell.
 Workers work 40 hours a week – or more, Monday through Friday.
 Trains, planes, rush hour traffic, buses all run according to schedules.
 Tuesdays are spaghetti nights, while Fridays are for pizza.
 We even have to schedule time for lovemaking.
-Weekends are for sports viewing, beer drinking and Sunday hangovers.
+Weekends are for sports viewing, socializing, maybe beer drinking and Sunday hangovers.
 And then-- it’s right back into the circle of life, the tick-tock of our ordered chaos with its perpetual disharmony of never having or being enough.

 Certainly, order is necessary to survive.
 But are we now living in a world that demands something more relevant than the limitations of time?
 If so, what would this new reality be?
 Here are some suggestions for expanding our perception of limited time:

-Now is the time to stop the train of unconsciousness by turning off the autopilot and being present for there is ample time for everything we need and want.
+Now is the time to stop the train of unconsciousness by turning off the autopilot and being present, for there is ample time for everything we need and want.